 Stuttering is a part of who you are, but it should not dictate the decisions you make for your future as a young adult.
 The NSA® has resources, written by college students and young adults, to help you best navigate this stage in your life.

 Transitioning To College

-Whether you are attending a college in your hometown or moving across the country, your life is about to change in new and exciting ways.
+Whether you are attending a college in your hometown or moving across the country, your life is changing in new and exciting ways.
 New teachers, new classmates, new friends, and new freedoms.
-And of course, new speech challenges.
-Read advice on how to make this transition smoother for you.
+And of course, new speech challenges

 Being Your Best Advocate

 Being your best advocate is an important practice that helps to build confidence while promoting understanding and acceptance for yourself and stuttering in everyday life.

 Join a Local NSA Chapter

 The NSA provides a wide network of stuttering support groups that help people who stutter build self-confidence, practice speaking in a safe environment, socialize with others, and explore new ways to cope with stuttering.

 Speech Therapy as a Young Adult

 Whether you have years of experience or are considering attending for the first time, speech therapy as a young adult has a number of benefits.